Communist Party of Ukraine: Ukrainian Revolution

 From November 2013 until February 2014, there were large protests throughout Ukraine.
 They were sparked by President Yanukovych's sudden decision not to sign the political association and free trade agreement with the EU, instead choosing closer ties to Russia.

 The Communist Party of Ukraine opposed the protests, but did not support Yanukovych.
-In January 2014 the party supported the draconian Anti-protest laws that severely restricted freedom of speech and the right to protest.
+In January 2014 the party supported the anti-protest laws that severely restricted freedom of speech and the right to protest.
 In January and February 2014, clashes in Kyiv between protesters and Berkut special riot police resulted in the deaths of 108 protesters and 13 police officers.

 On 22 February 2014, Ukraine's parliament voted 328–0 (about 73% of the parliament's 450 members) to remove Yanukovych from his post and to schedule an early presidential election for 25 May.
 The thirty deputies of the Communist Party voted for his removal.

 In February 2014, the party came out in firm opposition to the violence and identified the protest movement as a "coup" to overthrow the elected government and replace it with a pro-NATO regime and in an open plea from the First Secretary called for all communist and left-wing movements around the world to condemn the events as such.
 However, the party did vote to remove Yanukovych.